Skip to content

 The fire is understood to have started just after 6:00pm on Thursday May 15, 2025, with nearby residents describing thick smoke, ash falling from the sky and “loud explosions”, according to the Bicester Advertiser.
 Helicopters were seen flying over the site, and people living nearby were warned to keep doors and windows shut.

-Ten fire crews plus ambulance and police vehicles were all seen racing towards the massive site, the historic part of the Bicester Motion complex.
+Ten fire crews plus ambulance and police vehicles were all seen racing towards the site, the historic part of the Bicester Motion complex.

 The fire has destroyed Building 79, one of the two smaller hangars on the site, used for storage of vehicles – not to be confused with the larger Historit storage hangar (108) or the large events hangar (113), which are unaffected.
 Building 79 can be seen on the left-hand side of this map from a 2022 event at the site, showing that the hangar is a short distance from the surrounding buildings, which are understood to be unaffected.